 Where can you find Kroket?
 There are many fast-food stores around Amsterdam with automats.
 These stores are called Febo.
-You basically buy your snack in the automats on the wall and grab your snack, like a toy.
+You buy your snack in the automats on the wall and grab your bite, like a toy.
 But you can also find it at every snack bar in the country.

 The frikandel is a deliciously fried sausage made out of chicken and pork.
-It is often eaten together with fries and it tastes great with mayonnaise.
+It is often eaten together with fries, and it tastes excellent with mayonnaise.
 Another way to eat it is to add a few additions to it.
 The Dutch like to cut it open and put onion, mayonnaise, and curry (note that curry in The Netherlands is a kind of herb ketchup), or with regular ketchup.
-This is called a ‘Frikandel Speciaal’.
+This is called a ‘Frikandel Speciaal.’

 Where can you find Frikandel?
 There are many fast-food stores around Amsterdam with automats.
 These stores are called Febo.
-You basically buy your snack in the automats on the wall and grab your snack, like a toy.
+You buy your snack in the automats on the wall and grab your bite, like a toy.
 But you can also find it at every snack bar in the country.

-Bitterballen are very similar to the kroket, only the shape is different.
+Bitterballen are very similar to the kroket; only the shape is different.
 Where the kroket is narrow and long, bitterballen are small and round.
-This makes them the #1 party snack and they are often served in a big bowl with some mustard on the side.
-Besides mustard, they also go extremely well with some beers.
+This makes them the #1 party snack, and they are often served in a big bowl with some mustard on the side.
+Besides mustard, they also go exceptionally well with some beers.

 Where can you find Bitterballen?
 They can be bought at every snack bar in the country, but also in most cafes and bars.
 But there’s a special place in Amsterdam to try them, De Ballenbar (Hannie Dankbaarpassage 14, 1053 AS).
 There you can find different variations of this delicious snack.
-A good way to experiment with Dutch cuisine!
+An excellent way to experiment with Dutch cuisine!

 Back in the 17th century, the Dutch would import lots of oxen from Denmark and Germany.
-Butchers used the ox-meat to make ‘ossenworst’, which literally means Oxen Sausage.
+Butchers used the ox-meat to make ‘ossenworst,’ which means Oxen Sausage.
 The sausage was brought to taste with several spices, such as pepper and nutmeg.

-Nowadays, this appetizing sausage is no longer made of ox-meat, but of beef and it is traditionally served with ‘Amsterdamse uitjes’ (small yellow onions) or pickles.
+Nowadays, this delicious sausage is no longer made of ox-meat, but of beef and it is traditionally served with ‘Amsterdamse uitjes’ (small yellow onions) or pickles.